-How to Help Interns Fit In: 6 Tips for Making Interns Part of the Team
+6 Tips For Making Interns Part of the Team - Employer Resources

 While this might seem like a nonessential, if interns are to function as effectively as possible, they must feel some sense of allegiance to the company.
 Because if they don’t feel accepted, they simply won’t want to do their best.